Pre-Calabi-Yau algebras and topological quantum field theories: Background material

 \subsubsection{Morphisms and bimodules}

-We now describe the graphical calculus for bimodules.
+Later in this paper, we will need to describe some operations analogous to the above, but using bimodules (that is, Hochschild chains/cochains of $\cA$ valued in some bimodule $\cM$).
+So let us describe an extension of the graphical calculus above that also includes bimodules.
+Though in this paper we will only be using $(\cA,\cA)$-bimodules (that is, where the $A_\infty$-algebras acting on the left and the right are the same), it is natural to allow them to be different. \footnote{This will also be useful in a future paper, where we plan to address relative Calabi-Yau structures in the sense of \cite{brav2019relative,brav2021relative} and therefore must deal with more than one $A_\infty$-category.}

+Again for simplicity we describe the case of $A_\infty$-algebras.
 Let $(A,\mu_A)$ and $(B,\mu_B)$ be two $A_\infty$-algebras.
 We interpret an $(A,B)$-bimodule $M$ as a `boundary condition' (bold line) between planar regions labeled by $B$ (white) and $A$ (shaded), together with a `boundary point operator' $\mu_M$ which sits on the bold line, as follows:

 Note that the bold arrow representing an $(A,B)$-bimodule $M$ has $A$ to \emph{its left} (as seen by someone walking along the arrow) and $B$ to \emph{its right}.
 On some element $(a_1,\dots,a_s,b_1,\dots,b_r) \in T(A[1]) \otimes T(B[1])$, we evaluate the vertex by inserting $b_i$ elements on the left and $a_i$ elements on the right, clockwise, and $m \in M$ on the top.
 We require that $\deg(\mu_M) = 1$, seen as a map